vmactions/freebsd-vm/README.md

 ## 2. Share code

-The code is shared from the host to the VM via `rsync` by default, you can choose to use to `sshfs` or `nfs` share code instead.
+The code is shared from the host to the VM via `rsync` by default, you can choose to use `sshfs` or `nfs` share code instead.

 ```